 This bordered nail look adds a subtle touch of color to your manicure without covering the whole nail.
 You can accomplish the look with the nude, red, black, and green nail colors of your choice, along with a little acetone.
 The flowers look semi-faded for an ethereal finish, and dotting the polish with a drop of acetone can help create the watercolor effect.

 We love this look for its seriously simple nature.
 All you need to bring it to life is a toothpick and bottles of white and mustard yellow polish.
 Start by creating a few yellow dots to serve as the center of your blooms, then follow up with six white dashes surrounding each to finish the fan-fave mani.

-These life-like poppies require a bit more expertise than the previous nail art we've covered, so they may not be your best bet for a DIY project.
-Just bring this picture with you to your nail appointment and a professional manicurist can likely recreate this gorgeous look.
+These lifelike poppies require a bit more expertise than the previous nail art we've covered, so they may not be your best bet for a DIY project.
+Instead, just bring this picture with you to your nail appointment, and a professional manicurist can likely recreate this gorgeous look.

 There's something so joyful about yellow and white nail art.
 In this case, part of the happy nature comes from how simple the design is to create.
-Just grab a toothpick, white, yellow, and green polish and start stippling your design to life overtop a cheerful base color.
+Just grab a toothpick, white, yellow, and green polish, and start stippling your design to life overtop a cheerful base color.